-Scheduled to be completed in 2016, VISION 2050 will include recommendations for urban service areas, environmentally significant areas, and rural areas in the Region.
-The plan will include a database of planned land use and planned population, household, and employment levels available for use in the preparation of other regional plans, and adaptable for use in county and local planning.
+VISION 2050 includes recommendations for urban service areas, environmentally significant areas, and rural areas in the Region.
+The plan includes a database of planned land use and planned population, household, and employment levels available for use in the preparation of other regional plans, and adaptable for use in county and local planning.